Squatters Rights in Scotland: Navigating the Legal Landscape

 Rights and Protections for Squatters

-Despite the common perception, squatters in Scotland do have certain legal rights and protections.
+Despite the common perception, squatters in Scotland do have certain legal rights and protections, though these are limited compared to other jurisdictions.

 Preventive Measures and Best Practices